coriolinus/oauth2-article/article.md

 Add a mapping to this function in your `urls.py`, and you're all set!

+> An illustration here to convey the magic: a wizard opening a lock, maybe

 ## That looks a lot like magic.
 How does it work?

 In short, it's magic.
 Python Social Auth is a very cool, very complex piece of machinery; it's perfectly happy to handle authentication and access to any of [several dozen social auth providers](http://psa.matiasaguirre.net/docs/backends/index.html#supported-backends), and it works on most popular Python web frameworks, including [Django](http://psa.matiasaguirre.net/docs/configuration/django.html), [Flask](http://psa.matiasaguirre.net/docs/configuration/flask.html), [Pyramid](http://psa.matiasaguirre.net/docs/configuration/pyramid.html), [CherryPy](http://psa.matiasaguirre.net/docs/configuration/cherrypy.html), and [WebPy](http://psa.matiasaguirre.net/docs/configuration/webpy.html).